Fort Hood: 2014–2023

+2023–2025 renaming

+The fort is one of the U.S. Army installations named for Confederate soldiers that was renamed by The Naming Commission.
+On 24 May 2022, the commission recommended the fort be renamed to Fort Cavazos, named after Gen. Richard E. Cavazos, a native Texan and the US Army's first Hispanic four-star general.
+The recommendation report was finalized and submitted to Congress on 1 October 2022, giving the US Secretary of Defense Lloyd Austin the authority to rename the post to Fort Cavazos.
+On 5 January 2023, William A. LaPlante, US under-secretary of defense for acquisition and sustainment (USD (A&S)) directed the full implementation of the recommendations of the Naming Commission across the Department of Defense.
+Fort Hood was officially renamed Fort Cavazos on 9 May 2023.

+On 4 May 2023, Hood Army Airfield was renamed Yoakum–DeFrenn Army Heliport.

+On 10 June 2025, it was announced that the base would be renamed back to Fort Hood, this time in honor of Col. Robert B. Hood, a recipient of the Distinguished Service Cross who served during World War I. The redesignation took effect on 11 June 2025.

-Anti-war activity
+Antiwar activity

-Fort Hood has served as a hub for anti-war activity during both the Vietnam War (e.g. the "Fort Hood Three" incident) and the War on Terror.
+The post has served as a hub for antiwar activity during both the Vietnam War (e.g. the "Fort Hood Three" incident) and the war on terror.

 From 1968 to 1973, the Oleo Strut was a G.I. coffeehouse located near post in Killeen, Texas.
 The coffee house was featured in the documentary Sir!
 No Sir!.

 In 2009, the tradition of the Oleo Strut continued when the Under the Hood Café opened.
 The location serves as an outreach center for antiwar activists to reach out to area soldiers, and provide them with support.
 Under the Hood Café announced on 10 November 2014 that it would close by the end of the year.

 Recently several soldiers supported by Under the Hood have taken public acts of resistance, including Amnesty International prisoner of conscience Travis Bishop.

 Demographics

+Fort Hood first appeared as an unincorporated community in the 1970 U.S. census and then as a census-designated place in the 1980 United States census.